SuichiNagi/SuichiNagi/README.md

 🤝 I’m looking for help **with Swift and SwiftUI Documentation**

-👨‍💻 All of my projects are available at [https://suichinagi.github.io/my-portfolio/](https://suichinagi.github.io/my-portfolio/)

 📫 How to reach me **aldreiglennkim@gmail.com**

 ⚡ Fun fact **I love to draw, playing drums and edit videos**